Caring for Mattresses

 During the first few weeks, your mattress is breaking-in.
 The natural materials will respond to your body in a way that will make your mattress more comfortable.
 The materials should conform to your body like a pair of shoes.
 Proper care will prevent normal body impressions from becoming sags and will also prolong your mattress life.

 Adequate support is very important.
 For full/double size and larger, we recommend a bed frame that supports head, foot and sides as well as one that contains a rigid center support.
-On a free standing bed frame, it should have at least 5 legs including the rigid center support.
+On a free-standing bed frame, it should have at least 5 legs including the rigid center support.
 For latex mattresses, platform beds should have at least 15 hardwood slats.

 Please alternately rotate and flip your mattress every three months to encourage even wear.
+For Savvy Rest’s layered mattress it is generally only necessary to unzip the mattress and flip/rotate the top layer.

 Use a washable protector or pad to help keep the mattress clean.